-Associate of Applied Science-Veterinary Technician Option
+Final Assessment- Veterinary Technician Option

 The focus of NCTA's Associate of Applied Science, Veterinary Technician Option is to provide the hands-on skills and academic background needed to accept career opportunities as an entry level veterinary technician.

 The program is American Veterinary Medical Association (AVMA) accredited with the curriculum based around the AVMA essential tasks and skill list.
-Veterinary Technology - Technician Option graduates are qualified to sit for the VTNE and become a licensed Veterinary Technician.
+Veterinary Technology - Technician Option graduates are qualified to sit for the Veterinary Technician National Licensing Exam and become a licensed Veterinary Technician.
 NCTA maintains a wide variety of animals to provide the students with a consistent and broad background of experience.

-The program requires structured classes covering AVMA essential skills, an 8 week internship, passing the exit exam and a CGPA of 80%.
+This option requires the successful completion of structured classes covering AVMA essential skills, an 8-week internship, passing the exit exam and, a CGPA of 80%.

-Veterinary Technician Option Entrance Requirements
+Veterinary Technician Option and Licensing